 - Extracts of betel leaves are known to have gastroprotective activity and help in preventing gastric ulcers.

-- Extracts of betel leaves are known to control blood sugar levels and have an effective anti-diabetic property
+- Extracts of betel leaves are known to control blood sugar levels and have effective anti-diabetic properties

 - Betel leaf is also known to have analgesic properties and hence applying it over the affected area is known to effectively reduce a headache.